 Settings may not be modified while logging is in progress; reading them is permitted.
-Error E0108 invalid argument to command: '<invalid-argument>'

 The command was given with an argument which is unrecognized or has an invalid value; for example "regimes direction = horizontal", or "regimes count = 125".

 An attempt was made to use a feature which the logger is not configured to support.